baresi687/development-platforms-ca/README.md

 ## Introduction

 Docker is an open source software platform that simplifies building, running and managing applications.<br>
-By packaging software into portable containers, Docker applications are independent of the host Operating system.
+By packaging software into standardized executable containers, Docker applications are independent of the host Operating system and can run in any environment.

 ## Brief History